mherrmann/helium/README.md

  * Selenium does let you explicitly wait for certain conditions, such as an element to appear.
 However, its
-   [API for doing so](https://selenium-python.readthedocs.io/waits.html#explicit-waits) is way too complicated for such a simple and common task.
+   [API for doing so](https://selenium-python.readthedocs.io/waits.html#explicit-waits) is way too complex for such a simple and common task.
  * You cannot interact with elements in nested iFrames unless you first instruct Selenium to "switch to" the respective iFrame.
 This makes working with iFrames in Selenium extremely (and unnecessarily) tedious.